MickGyver/vscode-amiga-blitzbasic/README.md

 3. Code and enjoy the inline help and snippets.

 4. Have UAE and Amiga OS open.
+UAE can also be launched automatically if you enter a full command line to UAE in the extension settings (see below).

 5. When you execture the shortcut to run on UAE (`Cmd - F6`or `Ctrl - F6`), VS Code will :
    - write a **copy** of your file with the extension **.bb2** (so TED don't mess up your original .bba file)